Original air date: 12/26/1999

 - Big Eater: Even after the Y2K apocalypse happens, Peter manages to eat an entire year's worth of food.
 Granted, it was dehydrated food, and upon eating it, he swelled up to the point that he had to badly poop.

-- Body Horror: After accidentally falling into a vat of nuclear waste, Stewie's morph into octopus tentacles and continue until his whole lower-half of his body has morphed into that of an octopus.
+- After accidentally falling into a puddle of nuclear waste, Stewie's arms morph into octopus tentacles, with the mutation continuing until the whole lower-half of his body has become that of an octopus.